pbiecek/automl_resources/README.md

 ## Tools

+### 2018

+* [splinetree: Longitudinal Regression Trees and Forests](https://cran.r-project.org/web/packages/splinetree/index.html); Anna Neufeld, Brianna Heggeseth; Builds regression trees and random forests for longitudinal or functional data using a spline projection method.
+Implements and extends the work of Yu and Lambert (1999).
+This method allows trees and forests to be built while considering either level and shape or only shape of response trajectories.

 * [embed: Extra Recipes for Encoding Categorical Predictors](https://cran.r-project.org/web/packages/embed/index.html); 	Max Kuhn; Factor predictors can be converted to one or more numeric representations using simple generalized linear models <arXiv:1611.09477> or nonlinear models <arXiv:1604.06737>.
 All encoding methods are supervised.

 ## Articles